lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_7.md

-# 💝 Gifts for You 💝
+# 💝 A Gift for You 💝

-We think a summarized note will upgrade your visiting experience :)
+The experiments here represent just the tip of the iceberg, as different hyperparameter optimization (HPO) tools can perform differently across various datasets.
+Let's summarize the pros & cons of these tools.

 ### Optuna